Executive Summary

 REconomy

-Transition Centre Resiliency Blueprint is an economic plan in a broader perspective.
+The Transition Centre Blueprint is an economic plan in a broader perspective.
 The sustainability triptych includes environment, society and economy.
 The weak link in that pattern is between the environment and the economy.
-Our objective is a regenerative economy – a REconomy (
+Our objective is a regenerative economy – a REconomy (link).
+That means an extensive overlap of all three sectors.

 The Plan

 In developing our master plan, we did considerable research into the emerging literature on sustainability planning.
 We sought the qualities that made these plans work.
 Or not.
 The importance of the planning process must be emphasized.
+It is about more than money and material goods.
+It is about people and the spirit of place.

 The word “plan” is not a noun, it is a verb.
 Planning is a process, not a thing.
 It is an art and a science.
 The purpose of a plan is to solve a problem or get something you want.
 It starts with an exacting statement of the problem/objective and a compelling reason to address it.
 It is not complete until its objective is satisfactorily achieved.
 Planning starts with learning and comes to fruition through action – often a good deal of trial and error.
 Since we have objectives that have not been achieved before, or achieved under different circumstances, we need to continuously learn and adjust.